For more information call

 What is Palliative Care?

 Palliative care (pronounced pal-lee-uh-tive) focuses on providing patients with the relief from the pain, symptoms and stress associated with serious illness.
 Palliative care (or comfort care) is given to improve quality of life when you have a serious or life-threatening illness such as cancer, HIV/AIDS, lung disease, cardiac disease/stroke, Multiple Sclerosis (MS), dementia, serious trauma or kidney failure.
-Our Palliative Care Coordinator, Tricia Julian, RN, BSN, OCN, VA-BC, is available for consultation when requested by staff or family members.

 Palliative care can be provided at the same time as curative medical treatments and strives to provide symptom and pain relief while helping you explore potential care options.
 Our Palliative care coordinator can also help you make informed decisions and set goals for your care.